PKU-YuanGroup/MagicTime/README.md

 ## 🔒 License
 * The majority of this project is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/PKU-YuanGroup/MagicTime/blob/main/LICENSE) file.
-* The service is a research preview intended for non-commercial use only.
+* The service is a research preview.
 Please contact us if you find any potential violations.

 ## ✏️ Citation
 If you find our paper and code useful in your research, please consider giving a star :star: and citation :pencil:.